chjackson/survextrap/docs/articles/cetuximab.md

                            prior_loghr = prior_loghr)
 ```

 The restricted mean survival for the control group, and the increase in the restricted mean survival given by cetuximab, is estimated under various "treatment effect waning" assumptions.
 Essentially these assume that the log hazard ratio for a "treated" group decreases linearly over some time period from the "treated" estimate to the "control" estimate.
-This is done by mixing the posteriors of treated and control estimates obtained from the same model, in this case `mod_full_pop` (see the [waning vignette](waning.html)).
+This is done by mixing the posteriors of treated and control estimates obtained from the same model, in this case `mod_full_pop` (see the [methods vignette](methods.html#waning)).

 The calls to `rmst` and `irmst` are modified to include a `wane_period` (vector defining the start and end of the waning period).
 We also supply `newdata` and `newdata0`, which indicate respectively what covariate values in the model correspond to "treated" and "control" groups.